Covid-19 Vaccine Information

 Dr. Weinstein: There’s nothing definitive.
 It’s a very similar disease.
 The biggest difference that has been seen across the country is that younger people are being impacted more than with the earlier variants.

-Dr. Weinstein: We’re certainly seeing a day-over-day increase in COVID-19 cases, but Ohio right now is faring better than other states.
+Dr. Weinstein: We’re certainly seeing a day-over-day increase in patients testing positive for COVID-19, but Ohio right now is faring better than other states.
 However, Ohio is 28th out of the 50 states for the percentage of population that has been vaccinated.
 So, we’re not in a great situation here.

 We’re at risk of having a severe surge over the next few weeks.